Ladarwall/Greenworld/README.md

 This script launch a set of *denovo_map.pl* runs (**Stacks**) with different parameters.
 It require two arguments: the pathway to a directory containing the sample files (fastq format) and the pathway to the popmap file.
 The popmap file should include a list of the samples to be used with one ID and species per line, separated by a tab (an [example](https://github.com/Ladarwall/Greenworld/blob/main/popmap_file_example.txt) is provided in this repository).

-Can be run with the following command : `StacksExplorer.sh ./path/to/SamplesDirectory ./path/to/popmapFile`
+Can be used with the command `StacksExplorer.sh ./path/to/SamplesDirectory ./path/to/popmapFile`

 Once all the runs have been completed, the next script to use is *gimmeRad2plot.sh*.